RamblingCookieMonster/PSRabbitMq/README.md

 #### Initial changes

+Temporary section to document changes since reciept of code

+* 2015/6/23
   * Added option for SSL connections
   * Added option for authentication
   * Created public New-RabbitMqConnectionFactory function to simplify handling the new options
   * Created Add-RabbitMqConnCred private function to extract username/password from cred and add to factory
   * Created New-RabbitMqSslOption private function to simplify setting SSL options.
     * Note: the CertPath/CertPhrase/AcceptablePolicyErrors aren't specified by any calls to the function.
 Have not tested these.
   * Renamed private parse function to ConvertFrom-RabbitMqDelivery, made it public.
 Allows parsing from Register-RabbitMqEvent.
   * Wasn't sure how these were being used.
 Added handling for specifying an existing queue name and associated details (e.g. durable)
   * Converted timeouts to seconds
   * Added a LoopInterval (seconds) parameter for dequeue timeout
   * Added comment based help
   * Made asinine changes to formatting and organization.
 Sorry!
   * Wrote no new tests.
 Sorry!

+* 2015/6/24
+  * Replaced client dll with latest bits
+  * Resolved issue with credential handling due to dll changes
+  * Added config handling for computername (get/set rabbitmqconfig) on appropriate functions
+  * Added persistent option for sending messages

 #### Notes